isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 wc -l total_files.txt
 ```

-So there are 18 total .CSV files (11 combined "twin" files, and 7 additional files from the initial folder #2).
+This process resulted in a total of 18 Fitbit .csv files (11 combined "twin" files and 7 additional files from the second folder).

-Now, the FitBit dataset is fully organized, with all the FitBit files stored in one unified folder called `FitBit_Complete_Data` on my local machine.
+Now, the Fitbit dataset is fully organized, with all the files stored in one unified folder called `Fitbit_Complete_Data`.
-As for the Survey data, it is stored in a folder called Questionnaire_Data in the same directory as the Fitbit folder.
+As for the survey data, it is stored separately in a folder called `Questionnaire_Data` in the same directory.
-So we now have two unified folders for two datasets (FitBit users and Survey data):
+As a result, I now have two organized folders for both datasets: one folder for the Fitbit users and one for the survey data.

-#### A) "FitBit_Complete_Data" Folder
+#### A) "Fitbit_Complete_Data" folder

-Contains 18 CSV files with data from March 12 to May 12, 2016.
-These files include minute-level and daily data, organized as follows:
+Contains 18 .csv files with data from March 12 to May 12, 2016, organized as follows:

 File                     | Description
 -------------------------|-----------------------------